tompostler/small-projects/README.md

 Specifically, this tool takes a number of seconds to progress through and then prints the current percentage towards that goal on one line in the console.
 Shows every percent regardless of how little time is set to elapse.

+## RandomPassword

+A cryptographically secure alphanumeric password generator.
+Takes one optional parameter for the length of the password, but defaults to 100 chars.